If you're a creative type who wants to research, interview and write, then a career in magazine journalism might be for you

 Although not strictly necessary, most new magazine journalists have a degree.
 However, entry without a degree or HND is possible, as experience and determination count for a lot in the industry.

 Numerous universities offer undergraduate journalism or media degrees, while there are also postgraduate qualifications (Masters and certificates/diplomas).
 Many of these courses are accredited by the National Council for the Training of Journalists (NCTJ).
-It's also possible to take NCTJ courses and qualifications at colleges and via distance learning.
+It's possible to take NCTJ courses and qualifications at colleges and via distance learning.

 The George Viner Memorial Fund has been established by the industry to help those who want to take industry-recognised pre-entry courses, but lack the money to do so.
 It's aimed at people without the financial means to attend NCTJ training courses.
 Applicants need to demonstrate a genuine commitment to journalism and the potential to be successful.

-Search for postgraduate courses in magazine journalism.
+To get started, search postgraduate courses in magazine journalism.

 You will need to show:

-Pre-entry experience, either paid or unpaid, is absolutely essential.
+Pre-entry experience, either paid or unpaid, is essential.
 It will give you first-hand knowledge of the industry and demonstrate to employers your ability to thrive in a pressured environment.